yangcq/InfoTrackDevelopmentProject/README.md

     in project **WebScrape.API** appsettings.json

 ## WebScrape.API
-1. API-First approach: link between the data service and business
+1. API-First approach: bridge between the data service and business
-2. the 2 most important abstraction in this project, which helps decouple data flow from business logic
+2. the following 2 are the most important abstraction in this project, which helps decouple data flow from business logic
     ```csharp
     builder.Services.AddScoped(typeof(IRankValueRetrieve), typeof(WebScrapeRankRetrieve));
     builder.Services.AddScoped(typeof(IWebScrapeSearchLogic), typeof(SearchThenStoreRankLogic));